phoenix125/AtlasServerUpdateUtility/readme.txt

 - Hotfix - Temporarily disabled the "failed to start at least twice within 1 minute" warning message.

 (2019-02-17) v1.1.3
-- Added option to disable redis-server.exe autostart & keep-alive.
+- Added: option to disable redis-server.exe autostart & keep-alive.
-- Added error message if number of AltSaveDirectory entries does not match number of grid servers.
+- Added: error message if number of AltSaveDirectory entries does not match number of grid servers.

 (2019-02-17) v1.1.2
-- Now closes redis-server.exe AFTER shutting down Atlas servers (prevents popups when servers do not shut down properly)
+- Now closes redis-server.exe AFTER shutting down Atlas servers (prevents pop ups when servers do not shut down properly)
-- Added error message if number of RCON port entries does not match number of grid servers.
+- Added: error message if number of RCON port entries does not match number of grid servers.
-- Added error message if Atlas servers do not shut down properly AND multi-home IP is NOT blank.
+- Added: error message if Atlas servers do not shut down properly AND multi-home IP is NOT blank.
 - When the .ini has changed, the utility will now give a brief description of what changes were added to the .ini.

 (2019-02-17) v1.1.1
 - Fixed: CRITICAL ERROR that caused "Assertion Failed: usGamePort != usQueryPort" error.
 I had reversed the GamePort & Queryport.
 (Thanks to Sorori (Discord) for the help!)

 (2019-02-16) v1.1.0
-- Added *theoretical* support for up to 100 grids (10x10).
+- Added: *theoretical* support for up to 100 grids (10x10).
 - Automatically imports available server data from ServerGrid.json.
-- Added more information to log file and popup info screens.
+- Added: more information to log file and pop up info screens.

 (2019-02-16) v1.0.4
-- Added error message if Atlas Server (ShooterGameServer.exe) fails to start twice within 1 minute.
+- Added: error message if Atlas Server (ShooterGameServer.exe) fails to start twice within 1 minute.

 (2019-02-15) v1.0.3
 - Fixed: Line 8918 Variable used without being declared (Yep.. another one)